State’s power grid ‘urgently needs strengthening’

 The report is the second element of a four-part IWEA series contributing to a 70by30 Implementation Plan, identifying policy and technical changes needed to achieve 70 per cent renewable electricity at lowest cost to the consumer.

-The level of dispatch down was “a here and now problem”, Mr Connolly said, citing wind projects with full planning and grid access when developers decided not to proceed because they were “afraid they would be turned off so often”.
+The level of dispatch down was “a here and now problem”, said Mr Connolly, citing wind projects with full planning and grid access when developers decided not to proceed because they were “afraid they would be turned off so often”.

 Addressing the issue would ensure cheaper renewable electricity was available in Ireland, he said.